jstiff/notes_from_learning/CS_Lectures/Compiler/scanner.md

 - Remember the process essentially is Regex --> NFA --> DFA conversion.

-Scanner is built with these concepts and a scanner is the stage of the compilier in which we recognise words(tokens).
+Scanner is built with these concepts and a scanner is the stage of the compiler in which we recognise words(tokens).
 Not sentences(statements).

 ```
                         human  |  machine